-A Graphics Card (also known as a video card) is a unit capable of processing and displaying graphical information.
+A Graphics Card (a video card) is a unit capable of processing and displaying graphical information.
 The GPU has become increasingly important due to increasingly complex and photorealistic graphics, rendering the CPU unable to keep up.

-A graphics card provides better performance than your computer’s processor for 3D computer games and applications such as AutoCAD.
+A graphics card performs better than your computer’s processor for 3D games and applications like AutoCAD.

 A Beginner’s Guide to Graphics Cards